Peugeot 308: GTi by Peugeot Sport

 The Peugeot 308 GTi by Peugeot Sport featured engines producing 250 hp and 270 hp.
 The 250 hp version had full LED headlights, an electronic limited slip differential, 18" alloys, keyless entry, stop/start technology, 11 mm lowered ride height, a coloured reversing camera and twin exhausts.

-Additionally, the 270 hp version gets 380 mm Alcon front brakes, massaging leather/Alcantara bucket seats, a Torsen limited-slip differential and 19" lightweight alloy wheels.
+Additionally, the 270 hp version gets 380 mm Alcon front brakes, massaging leather/Alcantara bucket seats, a Torsen limited-slip differential and 19-inch lightweight alloy wheels.

-2017 update
+Facelift (2017)

 The features include a new bonnet and front bumper design and indicators that scroll, and a newly designed grille that features the famous Peugeot Lion.
 All models, except Active and GTi, feature the Panoramic roof.
 New DRLs are matched at the back with the LED Claws lit permanently when the vehicle is running.

 A new more powerful 1.5HDi engine with 130 bhp joined the line up from September 2017.
 All models have TomTom satellite navigation as standard in addition to the central touchscreen update.